General Student Petition Form (Change of Department, Change of Status, Extension of Time, Re-enrollment) (PDF)

 Students can find out more about how to use this tool in the

 DegreeWorks tutorial.
 DegreeWorks is available on the Academics tab of MyNewSchool.
-Students may use the University Course Catalog to learn about the courses they must take and to see
+Students can use the University Course Catalog to learn about the courses they must take and to see

 courses offered by other schools of The New School.
-The course catalog links to the schedule of classes, where students may find the days and times on which classes are offered.
+The course catalog links to the schedule of classes, where students can find the days and times on which classes are offered.